jekor/vocabulink/articles/why-study-words-in-order-of-frequency.markdown

 When you actually make use of a language, you'll be using these common words over and over again.
 They'll become your close friends.
 These familiar words will appear scattered throughout everything you encounter.
 They'll provide a context and act as handholds and footholds for tackling the problems of words and sentences you haven't encountered before.

+## Communicate with More Confidence

+Sometimes there are multiple words for a meaning you're trying to express.
+If you've studied by frequency, you're more likely to use the most common word.
+This leads to a higher chance of being understood and reduces the risk of using words that would sound strange to a native speaker in the context you use them in.

 ## How Do You Know Which Words Are the Most Common?

 Luckily, linguists have been doing this for a while.
 Computer programs exist that will analyze a large body of text (such as from books or film transcripts).
 Vocabulink makes use of these "frequency lists" to order the words we introduce to you.